 - Set Goals

 The first thing to do is sketch out a plan.
 Tasks should be simple and do-able single-handedly if you don’t employ a whole team up for the job.
 So, make sure that your goals are both reasonable and achievable.
+There are writers for hire if you need help getting started so factor those costs into your yearly budget right now.

 - Organize Better